Ojay97-hub/event-scheduler/README.md

 ##### #12: View a list of people who have registered for an event to contact.

+- Provides organisers with the contact details of registered attendees.

+- Facilitates communication, enabling organisers to send updates or reminders about the event.
+This allows for transparent communication where necessary.

 ![ATTENDEE LIST](static/images/features/attendee_list.png)
 ------
 #### Epic 4: Event Search and Analysis for Organisers
 ------
 ##### #14: filter events based on status, date, or category and organiser.

+- Allows organisers to sort and filter their events by criteria such as other organisers, date range, or category etc.

+- Helps organisers easily analyse and manage their events for better oversight and decision-making.
+Also allowing for organisers to see what competitors are doing on the platform for better competition and thus higher quality events for event users.

 ![FILTER EVENTS](static/images/features/filter_events.png)